mo-tem/Alien-Invaders-Game/README.md

 ### How To Play:

 Move your mouse to move your player and align yourself with an enemy.
 Then, shoot lasers at the enemy with your space bar to score points.
+The background music will keep looping unless you press "P" to pause it.
+You can press "P" again to unpause the music and resume listening to it.

 ### Live Demo:

 https://mtemkit.github.io/Alien-Invaders-Game/

-Early stages of development:
+Early stages of development (changes made since these images were added):

 <p align="left">
   <img src="images/game-start-screen.png" width="400" height="300" title="Alien Invaders Start Screen"></br>